Give Me the Mike received promotional consideration from Empatica.

 In April 2018, I had another seizure.
 This time, I was living on my own.
 It was a Monday, and I didn’t report to work.
 My coworkers started to call me out of concern and heard my delayed speech.
 They also heard a thump, which was me hitting the floor in the bathroom.
 Once my coworkers and paramedics were able to get inside my apartment, they found me unconscious on the bathroom floor from a concussion.

 Tests were conducted and drug dosage increased.
 But another change needed to happen.
 The risks associated with having another seizure while living independently are high.
-It could be hours — maybe even days — before someone found me after a seizure.
+It could be hours, maybe even days, before someone would find me after a seizure.